sweldon/video-bot/README.md

 # Video Bot
-This is a bot that chooses a ChatGPT-generated prompt from an SQLite datbase, generates a voiceover using Whisper, queries and chooses a random background image from Giphy, generates captions using gTTS, and finally combines them into a video
+A bot that uses ChatGPT-generated prompts and creates social media-ready videos with AI-generated captions and voice-overs.
+The prompts are stored in and queried from an SQLite database, and then used to generate a voice-over using gTTS (Google Text-to-Speech).
+The prompt topic is then used to search and download a relevant background for the video, which can be either another video (royalty free via the Pexels API), GIF (Giphy API) or a random image from a given directory.
+Finally, subtitles are generated and added based on the voice-over using OpenAPI Whisper.
+It's all brought together using moviepy.

 ## Setup (Ubuntu / Windows + WSL2)
 1. Create your Python virtual environment